kevintprivett/Ginzu-Valuation/README.md

 ### Usage

-Valuation requires a lot of data and unfortunately very little of that data is freely available programmatically, so this web app requires a fair amount of user input to value a company.
+Valuation requires a lot of data and fortunately the SEC makes some of that data available for free.
+On the Company Info tab, when you fill in a valid company ticker, a button appears called "Get Company Data" which can query the BackEnd of this webapp to pull all available data that's been processed from the SEC.
+This won't pull all available data, and of the data available it would always be best to compare against other sources to make the data is accurate.
+There are helpful links as you work through the different tabs to quickly find more financial data needed for this analysis.

 To quickly get started with a sample company, download [this file](sample/goog_data.json) for a valuation of Google and navigate to [Utils](https://kevintprivett.github.io/Ginzu-Valuation/#/utils) -> Import Company Data to upload the sample data.
 You can then navigate to Valuation Output and see the results of the valuation.

 ![Screenshot of Valuation Output with Google's valuation and cash flow projections](sample/valuation_output_screenshot.png)

-While it is difficult to get programmatic access to financial data, the information is easily searchable, so there are helper search links throughout the web app to access stock pricing information, historical financial data, and SEC filings which will help you quickly access the data you need to complete a full valuation.

 To get the most accurate valuations, I recommend to use the detailed approaches (which are selected by default) and to fill out all information that is available.